leonardogrig/n8n-for-custom-nodes/README.md

 ## Development Tips

 1. Make changes to your custom nodes in the `./custom-nodes/` directory
-2. Run the update script to apply changes
+2. Run `node n8n-setup.js` to apply changes
 3. Test your changes in the n8n UI
 4. Repeat until satisfied